 - Aggressively season short ribs with salt and pepper.
 Heat braising pan to screaming hot, add oil, and sear ribs until deeply colored.
 Remove ribs when completely seared on all sides.

-- Pour out about half remaining oil in pan.
+- Pour out about half the remaining oil into pan.
 Add onion and cook over medium-low until caramelized.
 Add celery, bell pepper, and garlic.
 Cook until all have slightly browned.

-- Add stock and bay leaf.
-Bring to boil.
-Add short ribs back in, cover with lid, and simmer for 3-4 hours or until ribs begin to fall apart (Note: You can also do this in oven at 250 degrees).
+- Add stock and bay leaf. and bring to boil.
+Add short ribs back, cover with lid, and simmer for 3 to 4 hours, or until ribs begin to fall apart.
+(You can also do this in oven at 250 degrees.)

-- Once meat begins to fall off bone, remove meat and bones from pot.
+- Once meat begins to fall off the bone, remove meat and bones from pot.
 Pull meat from bones and discard bones.
-Using 2 forks, pull meat into chunks and set aside.
+Using two forks, pull meat into chunks and set aside.
 Remove bay leaf.
-With hand-held blender, blend what remains in pot to make gravy.
-Put meat back in pot with gravy.
-Let sit for 5 minutes.
+With a hand-held blender, blend what remains in pot to make gravy.
+Put meat back in pot with gravy and let sit for 5 minutes.

-- To assemble po’ boy, lightly toast bread.
-On bottom piece of bread, spread mayo, top with roasted beef, and lay cheese on top to melt.
-On top piece of bread, dunk inner side into remaining gravy, top with pickles, tomato slices (that you have seasoned with salt and pepper), and sliced iceberg.
+- To assemble po’ boys, lightly toast bread.
+On the bottom piece of bread, spread mayo, top with roasted beef, and lay cheese on top to melt.
+On top piece of bread, dunk inner side into remaining gravy, top with pickles, tomato slices (that you’ve seasoned with salt and pepper), and sliced iceberg.
 Add bread top.